FartyPants/Playground/README.md

  which sent him on an acid trip unlike any other.
 ```

-Other interesting thing is that yyou may just simply change the User/Bot prompts and see how the response changes!
+Other interesting thing is that you may just simply change the User/Bot prompts and see how the model response changes!

 So you have both the instruct mode AND the flexibility of notebook.